Side Menu Begins

 Here at home, Oak Hills High School students take advantage of the chance to study French, German, Spanish and American Sign Language, and students atC.O.
 Harrison, J.F.
 Dulles and Oakdale elementary schools and Bridgetown, Delhi and Rapid Run middle schools and Oak Hills High School have the opportunity to enroll in the Spanish Immersion program, which allows them to learn content – such as math, science and Spanish culture – in Spanish.
 At the elementary level, students spend half their day learning English language arts, and the other half learning math, science and literacy in Spanish.
 At the secondary level, students take Spanish immersion courses that align with themes from Advanced Placement Spanish — that include science and technology, global challenges, contemporary life, families and community among others – and then take AP Spanish in Grade 10.
 They may then enroll in additional Spanish courses or other language courses through College Credit Plus.

 OHLSD staff also bring a wealth of backgrounds and experiences to their work that open up fields of interest for their students.
-Just one example – Delhi Middle School Spanish teacher Maria Fraulini was selected for a Fulbright Project and is spending part of her summer in Colombia, working on a project focused on collaboration and social justice.
+Just one example – Oak Hills High School Art teacher Jamie Schorsh was selected for a Fulbright Project and is spent part of the 2025 summer in India, working on a project focused on sharing information with other cultures.